Sauk people: History

-Early history
+Precontact to 17th century

 The Sauk, an Algonquian languages people, are believed to have developed as a people along the St. Lawrence River, which is now northern New York.
-The precise time is unknown, but around the time of the year 1600, they were driven from the area of the St. Lawrence river.
+The precise time is unknown, but around the time of the year 1600, they were driven from the area of the St. Lawrence River.
 Some historians believe that the Sauk migrated to what is now eastern Michigan, where they settled around Saginaw Bay (Ojibwe: Zaagiinaad-wiikwed – "Of the Outlet Bay").
 For many years, the Sauk are believed to have prospered in the fertile valley of Saginaw thereafter.
-They had been driven west by pressure from other tribes, especially the powerful Iroquois League or Haudenosaunee, which sought control over hunting grounds in the area.
+They had been driven west by pressure from other tribes, especially the powerful Haudenosaunee, which sought control over hunting grounds in the area.